Store-bought food labeled uncured is actually uncured.

 Posted by on

 The simple fact is that you cannot make things like bacon, corned beef, lox, and ham without curing.
-The confusion arises because the US Government defines curing as treatment with nitrates/nitrites to inhibit bacterial growth, and that’s all.
+The confusion arises because the US Government defines curing as treatment with synthetic nitrates/nitrites to inhibit bacterial growth, and that’s all.
 So food without those things is legally called “uncured.”
-But for centuries, curing has traditionally meant rubbing meat with salt, spices, and maybe sugar and letting it sit for a while before cooking, and that’s still what’s done.
-So, in the store, “uncured” means simply “no nitrates/nitrites.”
+But for centuries, curing has traditionally meant rubbing meat with salt, spices, and maybe sugar, or exposing it to a brine, and letting it sit for a while before cooking, and that’s still what’s done.
+So, in the store, “uncured” means simply “no synthetic nitrates/nitrites.”